Found footage movies. I’ll come right out and say it, I like them. It’s not even a guilty pleasure for me.

 Afflicted – Two friends go on a worldwide trip and end up delivering a horrific-yet-cool POV experience in becoming a vampire.

 Apollo 18 – NASA and the Moon meet found footage as the up close and personal tale of the fictional Apollo 18 mission unfolds.
-For me, the horror element takes a back seat to all of the cool Apollo moment and “slice of life” stuff we get to see almost as if in a documentary (in fact, I wrote a blog post about it).
+For me, the horror element takes a back seat to all of the cool Apollo moments and “slice of life” stuff we get to see almost as if in a documentary (in fact, I wrote a blog post about it).
 There’s also some Russian stuff I thought was cool.

 Area 51 – Found footage sneaks into the famous top-secret military base.
 Well okay, actually a group of friends does after one of them becomes obsessed with the idea.
 Some nice tricks they use to sneak in, some great special effects and a few jump scares along the way.